Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Control of False Discovery Exceedance

-(This condition is well posed since $M(j)$ and $\xi_{j+1}$ are functions of $\bR_1^{j}$.) \end{enumerate} Note that any generalized alpha-investing rule can be modified as to satisfy these conditions.
+Note that any generalized alpha investing rule can be modified as to satisfy these conditions.
 Specifically, the rule keeps track of LHS of~\eqref{eq:FDXcondition} (it is an \emph{observable} quantity) and whenever inequality~\eqref{eq:FDXcondition} is violated, the test levels are set to zero onwards, i.e, $\alpha_i = 0$ for $i\ge j$.
 The sequence $(\xi_{j})_{j\in \naturals}$ is constructed in a way to be a predictable process that bounds $M_{j}$.
 Consequently, $M(j)+\xi_{j+1}\in \cF_j$ bounds $M(j+1)$.

 The decrement and increment values $\varphi_j$ and $\psi_j$ are determined in way to satisfy conditions ${\sf G2}$ and ${\sf G5}$.

 We then establish $\FDX$ control under a certain negative dependency condition on the test statistics. \begin{thm} Assume that the $p$-values $(p_i)_{i\in\naturals}$ are such that, for each $j\in\naturals$, and all $\btheta \in H_j$ (i.e. all $\btheta$ such that the null hypothesis $\theta_j=0$ holds), we have